 STAY FOCUSED ON TRUTH

 We often ask ourselves how we can stay focused on God with all the distractions going on around us grabbing our eyes and minds.
 We are reminded and greatly encouraged by 1 John 3:1, where it tells us, “Behold, how great a love the Father has bestowed on us, that we would be called children of God.”
-We need to see God’s love for us and His desire to identify us as His own.
+Daily, we need to see God’s love for us and His desire to identify us as His own.
 Verses 2-3 tell us, “Beloved, now we are the children of God, and it has not appeared as yet what we will be.
 We will know that when He appears, we will be like Him because we will see Him just as He is.
-And everyone who has this hope fixed on Him purifies himself just as He is pure…” Our focus is to be on what God the Father says about us, God’s work of grace in us to make us like Jesus, and God’s intention to bring us to be at home forever with Him and each other in heaven.
+And everyone who has this hope fixed on Him purifies himself just as He is pure…” Our focus is to be on TRUTH.
+What God the Father says about us and God’s work of grace in us to make us like Jesus.
+We meditate on the day God will bring us to be at home forever with Him and each other in heaven.

 Hebrews 6:19 tells us, “This hope we have as an anchor for the soul, a hope both sure and steadfast.”
-This is how we can look strong or at peace, though we are weak and brokenhearted.
-Our hope of heaven is through God’s provision of Jesus’ sacrifice on the cross for forgiveness of our sins, making it possible for us to live eternally with Him.
+Although we are weak and brokenhearted, this truth gives us peace.
+Our hope of heaven is through God’s provision of Jesus’ sacrifice on the cross.
+His forgiveness of our sins, makes it possible for us to live eternally with Him.